-Former All-American and two-time national champion Fox was named head softball coach at UT Arlington on June 17, 2012.
+A former All-American and two-time national champion, Fox was named head softball coach at UT Arlington on June 17, 2012.
 Fox led the program in the Sun Belt Conference in 2014.

 "I truly believe Kristie has the ability and the background to become one of the top head coaches in the country," UT Arlington director of athletics Jim Baker said.
 "Her youthful energy and knowledge of the game, plus her history of success as both an assistant coach and an accomplished player, made her the perfect fit as we begin an exciting new softball era at UT Arlington."

-Fox, 26, took over the Mavericks program after spending the previous three years as an assistant coach at Big 12 member Texas Tech.
-Fox, recognized as one of the top young assistants in the country, worked primarily with the Red Raiders' hitters and infielders.
+Fox took over the UTA program after spending the previous three years as an assistant coach at Big 12 member Texas Tech.
+Fox, recognized as one of the top young assistants in the country at Tech, worked primarily with the Red Raiders' hitters and infielders.

 "I'm really excited to be part of UTA softball's bright future," Fox said.
 "I want to thank Jim Baker, [senior associate athletics director] Debbie Garcia and the whole committee for giving me this opportunity.
 Their commitment to improving softball facilities, UTA's location and great academic programs really sold me on the fact that UTA is pursuing excellence for academic and athletics, and I'm proud to be a part of it."